platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

    ```bash
    symfony project:init
    ```

-   This generates a default set of configuration files: `.platform.app.yaml`, `.platform/services.yaml`, `.platform/routes.yaml`, and `php.ini`.
+   This generates the following set of configuration files: `.platform.app.yaml`, `.platform/services.yaml`, `.platform/routes.yaml`, and `php.ini`.

 2. Commit these new files to your repository: